 ▲▲▲ İstiklal Street Cosmopolitan pedestrian-only street in the New District, teeming with shops, eateries, and people.

-▲▲ Underground Cistern Vast sixth-century subterranean water reservoir built with recycled Roman columns.
+▲▲ Basilica Cistern Vast sixth-century subterranean water reservoir built with recycled Roman columns.

 ▲▲ Turkish and Islamic Arts Museum Carpets, calligraphy, ceramics, and other traditional arts on display at the former İbrahim Paşa Palace.

 ▲▲ Istanbul Archaeological Museums Complex covering Istanbul's ancient civilizations, including sumptuous tiles and highly decorated sarcophagi.

 ▲▲ Spice Market Fragrant and colorful spices, dried fruit, and roasted nuts inside a 350-year-old market hall.

-▲▲ Galata Bridge Restaurant-lined bridge spanning the Golden Horn, bristling with fishermen's poles and offering sweeping views of the Old Town.
+▲▲ Galata Bridge Restaurant-lined bridge spanning the Golden Horn, bristling with fishermen's poles and offering sweeping views of the Old Town and New District.

 ▲▲ Chora Church Modest church outside the Old Town with some of the best Byzantine mosaics in captivity.

 ▲▲ Galata Tower 14th-century stone Genoese tower with the city's best views.